Joe0x7F/MCP9701A/README.md

 # MCP9701A
  The MCP9701A is an analog temperature sensor that converts temperature to analog voltage.

+Here is the datasheet for this device: https://ww1.microchip.com/downloads/en/DeviceDoc/20001942G.pdf

 This project was created to help enigneers, technicians, and hobbyist quicky get the MCP9701A low voltage temperature sensor working in their own projects.

-The characteristic equation given below should make it easy for you to design your own circuits around this device.
+The characteristic equation below should make it easy for you to design your own circuits around this device.

 # Basic circuit used to test and gather characteristic data